JUL 2024

 Salwa Khan:

-I'm speaking with John McGimsey and Tanya Tyler, and their show is The Wake-Up Club on Wednesdays from seven to nine AM.
+I'm speaking with Tanya Tyler, and their show is The Wake-Up Club on Wednesdays from seven to nine AM.
 Let’s get a little bit of background on each of you.
 Tanya, why don't you start?

 Tanya Tyler: